Mokazel/create-hls/README.md

 // You can then use a tool like zeit/pkg to build a standalone desktop app for your stream
 $ pkg http://example.com
 ```
+# Credits

+Credits is left where credits is due:

+Thanks to twitch for their awesome gaming platform.
+Please consider turning off your addblocks or subscribe to twith turbo.

+# Question

+Is it ok to OSS this little boilerplate ?
+If not, let me know by opening an issue.